 · “What would you like to discuss now?”
 Use this question to let the client guide the process.
 You learn more about clients when you let them guide the process instead of when you direct it with your questions.
 Similarly, if the client is at a fork in the road and has brought up a few issues or points, you can summarize them and ask, “Which of these—or perhaps another avenue—do you want to discuss now?”

 · “What are next steps?”
-By asking this question at the end of the session, the client has accountability to take action and keep making progress.
+By asking this question at the end of the session, the client has accountability to act and keep making progress.

 · “What was most valuable for you in our discussion?”
 Finally, this question adds value to your coaching.
 Listen for how closely you came to achieving the client’s intent during the session, but sometimes the client gets value that is different from what was expected.
 Check to be sure that clients received what they wanted.
 If not, get back to active inquiry either now or by scheduling a future meeting.